In this section

 Parents & deprivation

 Poverty causes deep material and psychological harm to those who experience it.
-Evidence suggests that childhood poverty leads to premature mortality and poor health outcomes as adults.
-Other evidence shows that children from the poorest families are four times more likely than rich ones to experience several mental health problems growing up.
-Households below average income are defined as having a total income lower than 60% of the median household income.[16]
-In 2019 in Norfolk 20% of children were living in a household below average income compared to 21% in England.
-The proportion of children in this situation has been steadily increasing over the past five years in Norfolk and England.[16]
+Evidence suggests that childhood poverty leads to premature mortality and poor health outcomes in adults.
+Other evidence shows that young people from the poorest families are over four times more likely than rich ones to experience several mental health problems while growing up.[25]

 Parents & deprivation resources